Monday, August 21, 2006

 2. Make sure that if you do go on a Saturday, that said Saturday is not a Holiday…

-3. It really is about 50 deg colder at the top, and windy as
+3. It really is about 50 deg colder at the top, and windy as all get out!

 4. As the altitude gets you, you are more than willing to pay ~$2+ to get a stamp on your hiking stick… at every stop…